-The University has agreed to accept the Cambridge Pre-U as satisfying general entry requirements, and will formulate offers on an equivalent basis with existing level 3 qualifications.
-For guidance, our equivalences with A Level and AS grades (as based on the UCAS tariff recommendations), are listed below:
+The University accepts the Cambridge Pre-U as satisfying general entry requirements, and formulates offers on an equivalent basis with existing level 3 qualifications.
+Cambridge Pre-U subjects need to be principal subjects.
+For guidance, our equivalences with A-level and AS grades (as based on the UCAS tariff recommendations), are listed below:

 The University of Bristol does not intend to use the English Baccalaureate as an entry requirement.
 Level 2 qualifications may be considered by admissions tutors as part of their assessment of each applicant's academic aptitude, and we would generally expect a wide range of GCSEs or other level 2 qualifications at good grades.
 Where there are specific subject or grade requirements, these will be clearly stated in the relevant prospectus entry.